machal/cssmine-content/flexbox-reference.md

     flex box, all values would change their order.

 Now let's dig into the "Reference Guide".
-We already know that there are two types of flex elements – flex container and flex item.
+We already know that there are two types of flex elements – a flex container and a flex item.
 Therefore, we also divide the properties according to the element types.

 ### Flex Container Properties